vedph/cadmus-bricks-shell/projects/myrmidon/cadmus-refs-asserted-ids/README.md

 ## Asserted Composite ID

 The asserted composite ID and asserted composite IDs bricks provide a way to include _external_ or _internal_ references to resource identifiers, whatever their type and origin.

-The asserted ID brick allows editing a collection of asserted IDs (`AssertedId`), where each ID has:
+These components are the foundation for pin-based links in links part and links fragment types, as they provide both external and internal links eventually accompanied by an assertion.

+Each asserted composite ID has:

 - a `target`, representing the pin-based target of the ID.
 The target model has these properties:
+  - a global ID, `gid`, built from the pin or manually defined;
+  - a human-friendly `label` for the target, built from the pin or manually defined;
+  - for internal links only:
     - `itemId` for the item the pin derives from;
     - when the pin derives from a part, an optional `partId`, `partTypeId`, `roleId`;
-  - `name` and `value` of the pin;
+    - the `name` and `value` of the pin.
-  - a global ID, `gid`, built in various ways from the pin;
-  - a human-friendly `label` for the target, built in various ways from the pin.
 - an optional `scope`, representing the context the ID originates from (e.g. an ontology, a repository, a website, etc.).
 - an optional `tag`, eventually used to group or classify the ID.
 - an optional `assertion`, eventually used to define the uncertainty level of the assignment of this ID to the context it applies to.

 When the ID is external, the only properties set for the target model are `gid` (=the ID) and `label`.
-You can easily distinguish between an external and internal ID by looking at a property like name, which is always present for internal IDs, and never present for external IDs.
+You can easily distinguish between an external and internal ID by looking at a property like `name`, which is always present for internal IDs, and never present for external IDs.

+There are different options which allow to customize the lookup behavior:

+- lookup pin without any filters, except for the always present part type ID and pin name (_by type_); or lookup pin with optional filters for item and any of its parts (_by item_; default).
+- the part type ID and pin name filter (i.e. the _index lookup definitions_) can be set from many sources:
+  1. directly from the consumer code by setting `lookupDefinitions`;
+  2. from injection, when (1) is not used;
+  3. from thesaurus `model-types`, when (2) is empty.
+- set `pinByTypeMode` to true, to let the editor use in by-type mode instead of by-item;
+- set `canSwitchMode` to true, to allow users switch between by-type and by-item modes;
+- set `canEditTarget` to true, to allow users edit the link target GID and label also for internal pins, where they are automatically provided by pin lookup.

+These options can be variously combined to force users to use a specific behavior only; for instance, if you just want by-type lookup and automatic GID/label, set `pinByTypeMode` to true and `canSwitchMode` and `canEditTarget` to false.

 Three components are used for this brick: